CRAWFORD PHD COVID-19 INFO

 Please let Megan know if you have any problems getting the supervision you need and she will investigate.
 Remember, it might be that your supervisors are themselves struggling with the changed work and home environments.

 TPRs and final oral presentations are still going ahead, via Zoom.
 Please contact your PhD seminar co-ordinator to schedule your seminar.
+You are still expected to make progress on all your other milestones.
+If you are struggling, please contact Megan.

 Please make clear, dated notes regarding any disruptions the current COVID-19 pandemic has had on our research.
 Whilst providing extensions have normally not been a problem for the Crawford School in the past, you would smart to document the impacts the crisis is having on your progress.